-What To Do In Divorce Litigation IF You Have Property Financed In Both Names
+What To Do In Divorce Litigation if You Have Property Financed In Both Names

-Very common issue that divorce attorneys have to assist their clients with in litigation is where certain property that is owned by the parties such as real estate , automobiles, boats, mobile homes, or other property and one of the divorcing spouses feels very strongly about having their name removed from the financing.
+A very common issue that divorce attorneys have to assist their clients with in litigation is where certain property that is owned by the parties such as real estate , automobiles, boats, mobile homes, or other property and one of the divorcing spouses feels very strongly about having their name removed from the financing.

 The reasons for wanting their name removed from financing on property can range from wanting to seek financing on their own separate property all the way up to having intense distrust for the other side thinking that they would intentionally do damage to that person’s credit score by not making payments.
 Regardless of the reasons that a person might have for wanting their ex-spouse off of financing some hard truths remain that is if they are both on a mortgage for real estate they have a few options available to them .